 Enjoying the Museum of English Rural Life in Reading, England

-This must-see museum of thoughtfully curated exhibits showcases the history of rural life in England.
+This must-see museum of thoughtfully curated exhibits showcases the history of life in rural England.
 Eight galleries and an impressive open storage area present artifacts and commentary related to the traditions and challenges related to food production in the English countryside.

 This place is a real Artsy Traveler find!
 And fair warning: this is a LONG post because there is just so much to write about.